show-me-code/deepflame-dev/README.md

 ## Features
 New in v0.3.0:
-- Multi-dimensions adaptive mesh refinement
+- 1/2/3D adaptive mesh refinement
-- LES turbulent models
+- Add Sigma/dynSmag LES turbulence models
 - Add functionObjects/field library
-- New case for dfHighSpeedFoam
+- New example reactiveShockTube for dfHighSpeedFoam

 New in v0.2.0:
 - Dynamic load balancing for chemistry solver